daattali/daattali.github.io/test.md

 wget -O shiny-server.deb http://download3.rstudio.org/ubuntu-12.04/x86_64/shiny-server-1.3.0.403-amd64.deb
 ```

-This will download Shiny Server version 1.3.0.403, which is the most up-to-date at the time of this writing.
+This will download Shiny Server version 1.3.0.403, which is the most up-to-date Shiny Server at the time of this writing.
 If you want to download the newest version, you can consult [the official Shiny Server download page](http://www.rstudio.com/products/shiny/download-server/) to find the latest version and change the URL accordingly.
 If you're running a 32-bit operating system or a non Ubuntu distribution, you may need to consult the [Shiny Server download page](http://www.rstudio.com/products/shiny/download-server/) for specific instructions for your operating system.
-If you are installing Shiny Server Professional, RStudio will give you the URL of the file to download.

 Now use **GDebi** to install the file that was downloaded.